 Halleigh Lynn Chitwood was diagnosed with Leukemia in October 2016.
 She has been a honorary member of the Ball State gymnastics team for the past two months.
 Ball State Gymnastics, Photo Provided

 Through Make-A-Wish, Ball State gymnastics creates unforgettable experience

 There was an extra member on the Ball State gymnastics' team during its come-from-behind victory over Bowling Green.
 From the team huddle to the Cardinals comeback performance on the floor event, 6-year-old Halleigh Lynn Chitwood stood close by.

-Chitwood's childhood hasn't been as easy.
+Halleigh's childhood hasn't been as easy.
 In October 2016, she was diagnosed with Leukemia and has been undergoing treatment ever since.
-Still, Chitwood continued to stay involved in gymnastics in her hometown of Marion.
+Still, Halleigh continued to stay involved in gymnastics in her hometown of Marion.